Abasz/ESPRowingMonitor/README.md

 As an example, on my setup, I use 3 impulses per rotation.
 Based on my experience, the delta times cannot dip below 10ms.
 So with an `IMPULSE_DATA_ARRAY_LENGTH` size of 7 (execution time with double is approximately 1.2ms), this should be pretty much fine.

-On other machine where 6 impulse per rotation happens thanks to the more efficient algorithm for an `IMPULSE_DATA_ARRAY_LENGTH` size of 12 double precision can be used safely as the delta times should not dip below 5ms, giving sufficient time for WebSocket and BLE updates to run.
+On other machine where 6 impulse per rotation happens, thanks to the more efficient algorithm, for an `IMPULSE_DATA_ARRAY_LENGTH` size of 12 with double precision can be used safely as the delta times should not dip below 5ms, giving sufficient buffer time for BLE updates to run.
+_Note: on a dual core MCU frequent BLE related tasks are offloaded to the second core, and the ISR and the algorithm - along with small one-off and less frequent tasks - run on the main core, so strictly speaking these functions should not interfere on a dual core ESP32._

 If, for some reason, testing shows that a higher value for the `IMPULSE_DATA_ARRAY_LENGTH` size is necessary, the execution time can be reduced to some extent if float precision is used instead of double.
 This is due to the fact that on the 32bit ESP32 MCU doubles are emulated hence, performance suffers: